jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

 2. Right-click on the server project and choose `Run As` --> `Run on Server`.
 3. Right-click on the Java client project and choose `Run As` --> `Java Application`.
 In the `Select Java Application` window, choose the client class and click `OK`.
 4. The client output displays in the `Console` window.
+5. To undeploy the project, right-click on the server subproject and choose `Run As` --> `Maven build`.
+Enter `wildfly:undeploy` for the `Goals` and click `Run`.

-### Deploy a Quickstart Consisting of Multiple Interdependent Projects
+### Deploy and Undeploy a Quickstart Consisting of Multiple Interdependent Projects

 To deploy a quickstart that consists of multiple projects containing interdependencies on each other without opening a browser and running the application, use the following steps.
 More detailed instructions be found in the `inter-app` quickstart.